Jozty/website/content/functions/paths.md

 ---
-title: path function
+title: Paths function
-description: a thorough tour of path function
+description: Retrieves the values at given paths `pathsArr` of `obj`.
+Each path in the `pathsArr` may be any array of keys or string of keys separated by `/` or `.`
+keywords: Paths
 ---

 ## Paths